-A middle school student entering high school with one (1) positive offense while refusing to participate in a drug education program provided by a Certified Chemical Dependency Professional or an Ohio Department of Mental Health and Addiction Services (OHMAS) Certified Agency will enter high school with one (1) offense on their record.
+A middle school student entering high school with prior offenses will begin high school with zero (0) offenses on their record provided they participate in a drug education program provided by a Certified Chemical Dependency Professional or an Ohio Department of Mental Health and Addiction Services (OHMAS) Certified Agency.
+Additionally, the student must follow all further recommendations (if any) of the drug education program.